ThomasPickle7/327-Project/README.md

 The MPU6050 is a 6-axis gyroscopic sensor and accelerometer, which we use to measure the positional data for our project.
 To do this, we send messages that include the MPU's address, as well as the register we wish to read.
 To configure the gyro, we do a similar process, but include a bitmask with which to write to the specified address.

 ## Bluetooth
+Bluetooth is a wireless serial communications protocol that allows for fast data transmission over short distances.
+### HC-05
+The HC-05 Bluetooth module is a wireless communications device that allows communication between our MSP430 and most Android devices.
+It allows for ASCII commands to be sent via a Bluetooth terminal app.

 # Process
 We began by dividing the work into 2 main focuses: configuring the Bluetooth module and establishing an I2C connection.
 This process was done solely in Code Composer Studio, with all code written in C. During this process, we encountered a series of issues and resolved to implementing the poject in Arduino first, then porting it to CCS when we had a functional prototype.
+This repository contains commented code for both implementations, found in the respective arduino and CCS folders.
+The wiring and components are identical for either implementation of the project.